 Follett Higher Education Group operates bookstores at the Auburn and Fulton campuses.
 The Auburn campus bookstore is in Spartan Hall, adjacent to the Cayuga Café.
 Both outlets stock new and used textbooks and other materials required for coursework.
 The bookstore also sells general reading titles, office and art supplies, College logowear and gift items, software packages at academic prices to students, faculty, and staff, and a variety of general merchandise.
 The bookstore is open to the public.
-For more information, visit www.cayuga-cc. edu/student/bookstore or call the bookstore at
+For more information, visit www. cayuga-cc.edu/students/bookstore.phporcallthebookstoreat